lukekeyte/PUFFIN/README.md

 `PUFFIN` is a parametric model for computing gas density structures in externally FUV-irradiated protoplanetary disks.
 It provides both 1D radial and 2D cylindrical models of photoevaporating disks, designed to be fast and accessible for applications in disk chemistry.

 > [!IMPORTANT]
-> **Note on this release:** This is the initial working version (v1.0) of PUFFIN.
+> **Note on this release:** This is the initial working version (v1.0) of `PUFFIN`.
 The physics implementation and model outputs are complete and validated.
 A refactored version with improved code structure (class-based design, enhanced documentation, and additional output options) is planned for release in January 2026.
 The current version is fully functional for research applications.
-If your site uses pure GitHub rendering, this will appear as a highlighted callout box with emphasis.

 ## Features